Saulė Society: Establishment

 After the failed Uprising of 1863, the Tsarist regime enacted strict Russification policies: the Lithuanian press was prohibited, all non-government schools were closed, and government schools prohibited the use of the Lithuanian language.
 When the restrictions were lifted in 1904, Lithuanians organized societies Saulė in the Kovno Governorate and Žiburys (light, beacon) in the Suwałki Governorate to fund and operate Lithuanian schools.

 On 25 June 1906, Kovno Governor Petr Verevkin approved the statute of Saulė Society.
-Its founders included priests Konstantinas Olšauskas (long-term chairman) and Povilas Januševičius, physician Rokas Šliūpas, teacher Tomas Ferdinandas Žilinskas.
+Its founders included priests Konstantinas Olšauskas (long-term chairman) and Povilas Januševičius, physician Rokas Šliūpas, and teacher Tomas Ferdinandas Žilinskas.
 The society collected a membership fee (no less than 5 rubles) per year) and annually elected a 7-member board.
 Saulė's primary funding came from various donations, mostly collected by priests and churches.
 Its budget grew from 6,451 rubles in 1908 to 23,507 rubles in 1913.

-Due to efforts of bishop Mečislovas Leonardas Paliulionis, the society's program was quickly revised to emphasize that it is a Catholic organization open only to Catholics.
+Due to the efforts of bishop Mečislovas Leonardas Paliulionis, the society's program was quickly revised to emphasize that it is a Catholic organization open only to Catholics.
 This caused issues with the Tsarist authorities in 1910 when they closed Saulė and ten other Lithuanian societies because they were deemed to be religious.
 Konstantinas Olšauskas, Maironis, and Aleksander Meysztowicz visited Prime Minister Pyotr Stolypin and were able to reinstate Saulė Society.